GStreamer/gstreamer/sdk-installing-for-android-development.md

 Point `GSTREAMER_ROOT_ANDROID` to the folder where you unzipped the binaries.

 > ![information]
 If you plan to use Android Studio and do not want to define this
+> environment variable globally, you can set it inside the build.gradle.

+> ![information]
+If you plan to use Eclipse, and do not want to define this
 > environment variable globally, you can set it inside Eclipse.
 Go to
 > Window → Preferences → C/C++ → Build → Build Variables and define
 > `GSTREAMER_ROOT_ANDROID` there.

+> ![warning]
+The NDK support in the Gradle build system used by
+>  Android Studio is still in beta, so the recommended way to build
+>  using the GStreamer SDK is still to use "ndk-build".

 ## Configure your development environment